chelmertz/elly/README.md

 # elly

-Github pull requests presented in a prioritized order, via a keyboard driven web gui & API.
+Github pull requests presented in a prioritized order, via a keyboard driven web GUI & API.

-Configured by a Github PAT (personal access token) and the Github username, using the env vars `GITHUB_USER` and `GITHUB_PAT` respectively.
+Configured by a Github PAT (personal access token), using the env var `GITHUB_PAT`.
 Should be hosted locally.

 ```mermaid
 flowchart TB